 Research on Char otolith elements and isotopes is also being pursued to assist with understanding fish movements and natal origins.
-To date (fall 2022), 1465 samples have been collected from char heads (all years of sample collection) and 595 char have been aged so far.
+To date, 1465 samples have been collected from char heads (all years of sample collection) and 595 char have been aged so far.
 The oldest char is 15 years and the youngest captured was 3 years.
 Otolith isotope and element analysis is ongoing and not available for presentation for this report.

 Community Monitoring: A total of 350 Char heads, and numerous other whole fish were collected as part of the community monitoring program including Saffron Cods, Greenland Cods, whitefish, flatfish, and any other fish that the HTO deemed of interest to the community for collection.
 As the program continues, awareness of the program within the community is increasing.
-Char heads are being processed in Kugluktuk with Rosie Smith and community members that were trained to collect tissues, otoliths and samples.
+Char heads were processed in Kugluktuk with Rosie Smith and community members that were trained to collect tissues, otoliths and samples.
 The summer fish collections have been sent to the Freshwater Institute for further processing.
 The fish have been processed for biological data collection.
-The 2022 summer field season updates will be included in our funding report for 2022-2023 fiscal year.

 Bering Wolffish is one species we are collecting as part of community programming.
 Presently, we are examining biological characteristics, age, sex, maturity, stomach contents/isotopes/ecology, and parasitology.
-To date (all years of collection) we have fully sampled 8 fish and data will be presented to the Kugluktuk HTO in Feb.
-2022.
+To date (all years of collection) we have fully sampled 8 fish and data was presented to the Kugluktuk HTO in Feb.
+2023.
 To date, the lifespan of wolfish is known to be 6-7 years of age, with a sex ratio of 5 males: 2 females that have been in a non-reproductive condition with round weights ranging from 652-1930 g and a length of 446-660 mm.
 All fish have been processed for biological data collection.